kfatehi/menuboy/README.md

 see the basic idea of that in test/example.rb, which was used to develop menuboy.

+---

+### v0.1.0
+* Remove `STDIN.getch` loop approach which was causing formatting issues with other programs trying to write to STDOUT
+* Use EventMachine to capture keyboard input
+* Use ruby-termios to enable raw keyboard capture
+* Provide `Menuboy#fix_stdin` public helper method to temporary re-enable normal stdin behavior

 ## Installation

 Add this line to your application's Gemfile: